AWI-ESM/documentation_AWI-CM3/source/how_to.rst

 ---------
 Control is possible through the namelist file fort.4.
 Inside you will find the namelist NAERAD, which contains the options for CMIP5 and CMIP6 greenhouse gas forcing.
 To activate CMIP6 forcing set the logic switch ``LCMIP6 = .true.``.
 When NCMIPFIXYR is set to a value >0, it is interpreted as a fix forcing year.
 In the example below we use constant 1850 GHG forcing.
 If NCMIPFIXYR=0 the actual model year is used, and forcing changes from year to year.
 Note, that currently only greenhouse gases and solar radiation are set through this namelist.
 Work on the implementation of controllable anthopogenic aerosols is still ongoing (status: 30th of June 2022).

+The recommended way to ensure the namelist changes are made conistently, is to use the `add_namelist_changes <https://esm-tools.readthedocs.io/en/latest/cookbook.html?highlight=add_namelist_changes#changing-namelist-entries-from-the-runscript>` from esm-tools.

 .. code-block:: Fortran

    &NAERAD